Circular dichroism as a probe for topology in three-dimensional semimetals: Introduction

-In particle physics, the Rarita-Schwinger (RS) equation represents relativistic field equation of spin-3/2 fermions.
+In particle physics, the Rarita-Schwinger (RS) equation represents the relativistic field equation of spin-3/2 fermions.
 Unfortunately, RS particles do not appear in the standard model, and have not been observed in any high-energy experiments or cosmological observations.
-Unlike the Poincar\'e symmetry in high-energy physics, the particles in condensed matter are constrained by the rich space-group symmetries, providing a pathway for potentially realizing exotic excitations that do not have a high-energy counterpart~\cite{huang}.
-A prime example is the bandstructure with excitations of pseudospin-3/2 \cite{long,igor2,ips3by2}, commonly known as the Rarita-Schwinger-Weyl (RSW) fermions, as they are the condensed matter analogues of the elusive high-energy physics RS fermions.
-The discovery of multi-band semimetals has thus unlocked new horizons, enabling researchers to probe excitations with different pseudospin (the analogue of the real spin) values, in the form of massless quasiparticles within the low-energy limit.
-For instance, Dirac and Weyl quasiparticles have already been observed in graphene~\cite{novoselov} and TaAs semimetals \cite{hasan}, respectively, and there exist clear-cut theoretical predictions for the emergent Majorana quasiparticles at the edges of a topological nanowire \cite{kitaev,ips-sudip,ips-tewari,*ips-epl-majorana,*ips-counting-majorana,ips-jay}.
+Unlike the Poincar\'e symmetry in high-energy physics, the quasiparticles in condensed matter physics are constrained by the rich space-group symmetries, providing a pathway for potentially realizing exotic excitations that do not have a high-energy counterpart.
+Examples include multifold semimetals, which harbour excitations of pseudospin-1~\cite{bradlyn} and pseudospin-3/2~\cite{long,igor2,ips3by2,ma,tang}.
+Pseudospin-3/2 excitations are often called the Rarita-Schwinger-Weyl (RSW) fermions, as they are the condensed matter analogues of the elusive high-energy RS fermions.
+The discovery of such multifold semimetals is of great importance, as it enables researchers to probe excitations with different pseudospin (analogue of the real spin) values, in the form of massless quasiparticles within the low-energy limit.
+For instance, Dirac and Weyl quasiparticles have already been observed in graphene~\cite{novoselov} and TaAs semimetals~\cite{hasan}, respectively, and there exist clear-cut theoretical predictions for the emergent Majorana quasiparticles at the edges of a topological nanowire~ \cite{kitaev,ips-sudip,ips-tewari,ips_epl_majorana,ips_counting_majorana,ips-jay}.
 Furthermore, the signatures of the RSW fermions have recently been associated with the large topological charges found in various materials like CoSi~\cite{takane}, RhSi~\cite{sanchez}, AlPt~\cite{schroter}, and PdBiSe~\cite{ding}.

 The central idea behind realizing such massless quasiparticles is rooted in the low-energy expansion of the Hamiltonian around the nodal points, which can be described as